wcerfgba/jpreston.xyz/notes-on-organization-design.md

 ### Existing theories of the organization

 Many theories and models of the organization and organizational change break down the abstract concept of the organization into a set of interconnected factors.
-All of these factors are present in some form in any organization, and they influence each other in specific ways, which leads to the success or failure of the organization and any initiatives to redesign it.
+These factors influence each other in specific ways, which leads to the success or failure of the organization and any initiatives to redesign it.

 The following models are quite common in the literature, and I define the different factors that constitute these models.
 Later on as I develop the WOPRS model I will reference these factors and show how WOPRS generalizes them.